DK-Hostmaster/DKHM-RFC-AuthInfo/README.md

 ### Document History

 - 2.0 2020-11-23
-  - Removed information related to nameserver change, the AuthInfo handling is intact and has not been changed, except for the keyword used for generating/setting the AuthInfo token
+  - Removed information related to name server change, the AuthInfo handling is intact and has not been changed, except for the keyword used for generating/setting the AuthInfo token
   - The changes related to the `update domain` command processing has also been removed
   - Addition of additional links to resources
   - Correction to links pointing to redundant resources